Skip to content

 The regulations define who is "authorized" to request an informal review.
 You are "authorized" to request an informal review if you are "directly and adversely" affected by the decision.
 Your request must explain how you are "directly and adversely" affected.

 If the decision concerns a DEC permit, approval or other authorization issued to you or your business, chances are you are authorized to request a review.
-Alternatively, if the decision involves something that you own or use, such as a water body or a parcel of land or the air in your neighborhood, you may be "authorized" to request a review.
+Alternatively, if the decision involves something you own or use, such as a water body or a parcel of land or the air in your neighborhood, you may be "authorized" to request a review.
 Organizations that represent the interests of resource users may also be "authorized" to request a review.

 You are not required to be represented by an attorney.
 The informal nature of the process allows you to represent yourself if you choose not to have an attorney represent you.
 Of course, you are welcome to have an attorney represent you if that is your preference.